A. An appearance from God, a change of name for Abram.

 Then God said: “No, Sarah your wife shall bear you a son, and you shall call his name Isaac; I will establish My covenant with him for an everlasting covenant, and with his descendants after him.
 And as for Ishmael, I have heard you.
 Behold, I have blessed him, and will make him fruitful, and will multiply him exceedingly.
 He shall beget twelve princes, and I will make him a great nation.
 But My covenant I will establish with Isaac, whom Sarah shall bear to you at this set time next year.”
 Then He finished talking with him, and God went up from Abraham.

 a.
-Sarah your wife shall bear you a son, and you shall call his name Isaac: The son will be named Isaac (“laughter”) because he will be such a joy to his parents, but also to always remind Abraham he laughed at God’s promise to give him a son through Sarah at this late age.
+Sarah your wife shall bear you a son, and you shall call his name Isaac: The son will be named Isaac (laughter) because he would be such a joy to his parents, but also to always remind Abraham he laughed at God’s promise to give him a son through Sarah at this late age.

 b.
 As for Ishmael, I have heard you.
-Behold, I have blessed him: Ishmael will be blessed (because Abraham prayed he would), but the covenant and its promises will pass only through the son to come, the son of promise.
+Behold, I have blessed him: Ishmael will be blessed.
+God would answer Abraham’s prayer for blessing on Ishmael, making him fruitful and to multiply him exceedingly.
+Nevertheless, the covenant and its promises would pass only through the son to come, the son of promise.

 4. (23-27) Abraham carries out God’s command of circumcision.